ysyk2021/the-self-disciplined-entrepreneur-personal-responsibility-and-accountability-in-business/src/chapter-11-2.md

-# Final Recommendations for Developing Self-Discipline as an Entrepreneur

 In this final chapter, we'll summarize the key takeaways from this book and provide some final recommendations for developing self-discipline as an entrepreneur.